invisibleXML/ixml/misc/pragmas.md

 a superset of the subset because a grammar written at this level cannot enforce the well-formedness constraints of XML.
 ````
-    { A grammar for a small subset of XML, for use as an illustration. }
+    { A grammar for a small subset of XML, as an illustration. }

     element:  start-tag, content, end-tag; sole-tag.